KJWilliamson/halloween-movie-favorites/README.md

 ## Favorite Halloween Movies.
 Built with HTML, CSS, and Javascript.
+* The majority of these movies are not necessarily family-friendly but also not scary.
-* User enters a movie title and if it's in the database a gif will show up on the screen from the movie the user entered.
+* User enters a movie title and if it's in the database a gif will show up on the screen sometimes with text from the movie the user entered.
+* If user is on a laptop/desktop the button or the enter key can be used.

 https://movies-for-halloween.netlify.app/